Social Media Management

 - Twitter: the initial identifying feature of this social network was its limit of posts to 140 characters or less.
 This limit has remained in place up to today and has helped to spawn abbreviated online language, including the popular hashtag.
 The hashtag feature became a more serious feature during the Arab Spring when Twitter became an instantaneous news source and allowed internet users to see “what’s trending”, or rather what recent events have garnered the cumulative interest of internet users.
 Much like Facebook the company eventually ran into monetization issues due to its insistence of not implementing advertisements.
 Twitter eventually reversed this decision and started allowing companies to advertise… a move that may have annoyed users but was seen by many as necessary to keep the company growing.
 Starting initially with only text posts, Twitter has grown to allow both image and video posts.

 - Google+: perhaps the black sheep of the major social networks, Google+ is a service that has gone through several re-brands and renames (anyone remember Google Buzz?).
 Although it may not be as flashy as its competitors, its integration with the web’s top search engine, Google, makes it a very necessary tool for any online business.
 Google’s search engine ranking pages (SERP) have a ranking algorithm with over a hundred variables, several of which are related to Google+.
-Google+ is especially important for local businesses because Google Maps requires a business have an account in order to be visible on local Google maps.
+Google+ is especially important for local businesses because Google Maps requires a business to have an account in order to be visible on local Google maps.

 - Instagram: perhaps the most recent of the major players, Instagram was founded in 2010 and revolves strictly around the sharing of photos and, more recently, videos.
 Interestingly enough if one tries to upload a photo using the Instagram desktop website, they will be disappointed as image uploads are only allowed via mobile platforms (ie mobile phones and tablets).
 Instagram was recently purchased by Facebook although it has remained quite a bit of autonomy.
 Where Facebook is the giant, Google+ the nerd, Twitter the trender, Instagram must be their sexy cousin.
 Major brands have learned to leverage Instagram to control the appearance of their brand and also allow users to upload content related to their brand.